 Mark became especially interested in dolphins after an extraordinary experience that started one night on a lonely stretch of desert coastline in the Red Sea.
 There, he was fortunate enough to spend many hours in the company of a wild dolphin and became fascinated with these incredible creatures.

 He has been a diver since he was eighteen when he started as a hobby while with the British military.
 When he was 23 he left the services to open a diving centre in Paphos, Cyprus.

-He lived abroad for eighteen years and during that time traveled to many countries, training scuba instructors, conducting technical diver training and working on diving related projects.
-These varied from photo shoots of sharks, running private courses for Arab sheiks, and leading a four-month award winning expedition to east Africa.
+He lived abroad for eighteen years and during that time travelled to many countries, training scuba instructors, conducting technical diver training and working on diving related projects.
+These varied from photo-shoots of sharks, running private courses for Arab sheiks, and leading a four-month award-winning expedition to east Africa.